FlyCuteBird/HGFN/README.md

 ## Pretrained results
-If you don't want to train from scratch, you can download the pretrained results of HGMN from [here](https://drive.google.com/drive/folders/1b2Cx55i_ogAZsD9yXQtHlBUiMcVSAllK?usp=sharing), the results are reported in our paper.
+If you don't want to train from scratch, you can download the pretrained results of HGFN from [here](https://drive.google.com/drive/folders/1b2Cx55i_ogAZsD9yXQtHlBUiMcVSAllK?usp=sharing), the results are reported in our paper.
 For the fusion of different pretrained results, it can be  be easily obtained from 'Fusion_Model.py'
 ```bash
 Flickr30K; MSCOCO
 HGMN-S: